 The defi revolution is in full swing if you know where to look.
 Serious efforts to build out and improve the underlying infrastructure for smart contracts as well as applications, art, and financial systems are popping up almost every week it seems.
 They use their own native tokens to power their networks, games, communities, transactions, NFTs and things that haven’t been thought up yet.
-As more decentralizated autonomous organizations (DAOs) track their assets, voting rights, and ownership stakes on-chain the market capitalization of tokens will soon be measured in trillions of dollars.
+As more decentralizated autonomous organizations (DAOs) track their assets, voting rights, and ownership stakes on-chain the market capitalization of tokens will only increase.

 There are as many potential uses for crypto tokens as there are for fiat money, except tokens in a sense “belong” to these projects and shared endeavours.
 If enough hype is built up, masses of people may speculate to the tune of hundreds of billions of dollars that the value of the tokens will increase.
 While many may consider their token purchases to be long-term investments in reputable projects with real utility, sometimes coming with rights or dividend payments, I believe a vast majority of people are looking to strike it rich quick.
 And some certainly have.
 The idea that you can get in early on the right coin and buy at a low price, and then sell it to someone not as savvy later on for way more money is a tempting one.
 Who doesn’t want to make money without doing any real work?
 I sure do.